Regular polygon: Symmetry

-The symmetry group of an n-sided regular polygon is dihedral group Dn (of order 2n): D2, D3, D4, ...
+The symmetry group of an n-sided regular polygon is the dihedral group Dn (of order 2n): D2, D3, D4, ...
 It consists of the rotations in Cn, together with reflection symmetry in n axes that pass through the center.
 If n is even then half of these axes pass through two opposite vertices, and the other half through the midpoint of opposite sides.
 If n is odd then all axes pass through a vertex and the midpoint of the opposite side.

 Regular convex polygons

 All regular simple polygons (a simple polygon is one that does not intersect itself anywhere) are convex.
 Those having the same number of sides are also similar.